xenserver/buildroot/README.md

 `pbuilder` is available in the main Ubuntu and Debian package repositories, so there is no need to add extra ones.
 `pbuilder` does run as root, so you may wish to add your user to the `sudoers` list.

-The build also depends on a more modern OCaml compiler, available from this PPA:
+The build also depends on a more modern OCaml compiler than the version in Ubuntu, available from this PPA:
 ```
 deb http://ppa.launchpad.net/avsm/ppa/ubuntu raring main
 deb-src http://ppa.launchpad.net/avsm/ppa/ubuntu raring main